 This goes to show new hires need a little extra help to get settled into their new roles.
 The key is about making great hires, great employees.
-Here’s where having the buddy system as a component of your onboarding process can prove gainful and improve the employee experience.
+Here’s where having the work buddy program as a component of your onboarding process can prove gainful and improve the employee experience.

 It’s a way of helping new hires get relaxed in a new setting, help achieve onboarding goals sooner, quicken the transition period, and raise the level of engagement for both existing and new employees.

 If you didn’t have a buddy waiting to give you the grand tour and show you the ropes, you can be that friendly face!

 A buddy system is an onboarding and knowledge-sharing approach to help new employees orient.
 It involves pairing new employees with experienced ones to help them through the first few weeks or months.

 From introductions to new people to learning about the culture and the company’s unwritten rules, the workplace buddy is a single point of contact for any questions.
 They ensure new employees can navigate and learn everything they need to know to be successful on the job.